junesirius/junesirius.github.io/_posts/Supernatural/2024-11-01-SPN-Angelic-black-death.md

 (Cass is also infected, symptom starts with can't heal, pain, weak (try to hide but found out by Dean))

-Dean: Don't tell me you're infected
+Dean: Don't tell me you're infected.

 Cass doesn't answer.